 Nairobi is real Africa.
 Not Africa with a European twist like Cape Town.
 Not a fudge of cultures like Cairo with its deserts and Middle Eastern romance.
-Nairobi is Africa from storybooks, it’s lions and leopards and zebras.
-It is Maasai warriors shepherding their flock through the streets, it’s a thousand different craft stalls selling bowls and necklaces of all the colours of the rainbow.
+Nairobi is Africa from storybooks, it is lions and leopards and zebras.
+It is Maasai warriors shepherding their flock through the streets, it’s a thousand different craft stalls selling bowls and necklaces of all the colors of the rainbow.
 It’s hot and dry and dusty.

 It’s also an amazing city to bring your kids.
 Nairobi offers little ones the chance to experience a completely different culture and have a first-hand contact with animals without driving into the bush for hours on safari.